 The lack of unity in the EU’s defence and security policies: Europe at a crossroads?

-Albeit much of the criticism to the European Union rests within its internal and structural organization, there is one major critique that escapes this norm, and that has been growing in the public eye for some time: its lack of a coherent external security policy.
-In the last decades, several international crises took place around the EU’s bordering zones: the Yugoslavia wars during the 90’s, the Russian invasion of Georgia in 2008, the Syrian war and the consequent refugee crisis in 2015, Russia’s annexation of Crimea in 2014, Belarus’ violations of human rights during the 2020-2021 protests, and now Putin’s invasion of Ukraine.
+Albeit much of the criticism to the European Union rests within its internal and structural organization, there is one major critique that escapes this norm that has been growing in the public eye for some time: the Union’s lack of a coherent external security policy.
+In the last decades, several international crises took place around the EU’s bordering zones: the Yugoslavia wars during the 90’s, the Russian invasion of Georgia in 2008, Russia’s annexation of Crimea in 2014, Belarus’ violations of human rights during the 2020-2021 protests, and now, on the 24 of February 2022, the Russian invasion of Ukraine.
 Despite comprising some of the most influential and economically powerful countries in the world, such as France and Germany, the EU has been unsuccessful to change the course of action set by some of its neighbouring authoritarian regimes.
 In the light of the recent events, it is thus important to understand which mechanisms – or lack thereof – the EU possesses in order to ensure its strategic independence and its influence on neighbouring areas.

 Why having an effective EU strategic force matters

-Of all the policies that the EU has been developing in the last years – environmental, space and economic-related – one can say that, when it comes to security and defence, the Union is walking on thin ice by balancing the adaptation to current challenges with the need to appease Eurosceptics by not going too fast towards a federalization.
+Of all the policies that the EU has been developing in the last years – environmental, space and economic-related – one can say that, when it comes to security and defence, the Union is walking on thin ice by balancing the need to adapt to current challenges with the need to appease Eurosceptics by not going too fast towards a centralisation of its Member States’ foreign policy.
 Nevertheless, the EU has been increasingly using soft power strategies in its external relations, particularly with its neighbours.
 This means that, in order to obtain its objectives, its strategy is defined through the non-use of direct force, taking as an alternative its economic leeway to entice other players to abide by the EU’s aims, with the purpose of achieving win-win scenarios.
 Yet, even a soft power actor needs a muscular strategical apparatus behind its lines of action to support these plans.
 This is so because relations are formulated on the basis of power perception: how A is positioned in relation to B will depend on how A sees B, and on how A thinks that it is seen by B.

 As a practical example, this is why our behaviour is different when we are around a close friend than when we are speaking with the headmaster of a University.
-The speech and the posture that we use is not the same because we do not perceive the headmaster in the same way as our close friend.
-The equivalent happens in the international relations between States, with the way a certain country is perceived by others depending on several factors: its population, economy, history and having (or at least, having the capacity to have) a military force.
+The speech and the posture that we use is not the same because we do not perceive the headmaster in the same way as a close colleague.
+The equivalent happens in the international relations between States, being that the way a certain country is perceived by others depends on several factors: its population, economy, history and having (or at least, having the capacity to have) a competent military force capable of exercising coercion.

 Regarding the concept of power and military force there are two key ideas to keep in mind: first, the power of a country or alliance is not defined merely by its military power.
 Other aspects, such as economic power and diplomatic coalitions play an important role, both in hard and soft power strategies.
 Secondly, it is important to establish that, in the same way economics are made up of several sub-factors (such as exportations/importations, purchasing power, national debt, GDP, etc..) the defence and security policies do not only encompass military forces, but as well intelligence services, counter-espionage, military industrial complexes, and so on.

-If we look to the Russian invasion of Georgia in 2008, we can deduce that due to Georgia’s small population, its non-relevant economic power to influence its aggressor, and its lack of a strong military complex, the Russian army was able to just roll over into its borders without taking into consideration Georgia’s political will.
-Thereby, it can be concluded that countries that do not have alliances or economic power to maintain an effective and modern military force are at the lower end of the international “food chain”.
+If we look to the Russian invasion of Georgia in 2008, one can conclude that due to Georgia’s small population, coupled with its non-relevant economic power to influence its aggressor and a lack of a strong military complex, the Russian army was able to just roll over into the country’s territory without taking into consideration Georgia’s political will.
+Thereby, countries that do not have alliances or economic power to maintain an effective and modern military force are at the lower end of the international “food chain”.

 The current challenges of a more cohesive EU security and defence policy